 You don’t have to be an electrician to add lighting to your outdoor space.
 Whether it’s an overhead string of festoon lights, a net of fairy lights against a wall or copper wire string lights spiralling around plant stems and poles, they are a mystical and cost effective way to add some ambience to your space for those warm summer nights spend out in the fresh air.

-For table lights, create custom candle holders and lanterns with up-cycled items, like mason jars, wine or beer bottles, perforated cans, planks of raw wood, yarn and even pegs!
 If you’re in a bush fire zone and nervous about open flames during the dry season, opt for battery operated candles.

 4. Urban jungle

-Garden beds make gorgeous borders to outdoor spaces, but when you’re already space-challenged, they can really encroach on your usable living spaces.
+Garden beds undoubtedly make gorgeous borders to outdoor spaces, but when you’re already space-challenged, they can really encroach on your usable living spaces.
 Sunken gardening strips can be a great way to maximise floor space whilst still enjoying a lush border, and can also make excellent use of rainwater, if the flooring is designed to drain into the garden.

 Sunken gardens are most easily accomplished before tiling your courtyard or patio, however tiles can be carefully removed, resized and re-positioned if necessary.